jescrich/libraries/docs/workflow/quickstart.md

 ## Step 2: Define the Order Entity and Enums

-Create the `Order` entity along with enums for order events and statuses:
+Create the `Order` entity along with enums for order events and statuses:

 ```typescript
 // order.model.ts